How to Transfer Google Drive to Another Account

 But before you start, consider the following:

-Manual option 2: Download and upload Drive documents using "Backup and Sync"
+Manual option 2: Migrate Google Drive files to another account using "Backup and Sync"

 To transfer the entire Google Drive from one user account to another: